-When I went vegan I was initially worried about giving up eggs and cheese since these were my go-to foods.
-They were both easier than I anticipated and eggs especially, since perfecting a tofu scramble!
+When I went vegan, I was initially worried about giving up eggs and cheese since these were my go-to foods.
+They were both easier than I anticipated!
+Since perfecting a tofu scramble, I’ve realized eggs are incredibly easy to substitute.
 Tofu is a huge staple in the hot for food kitchen, and I’m out to prove it is anything but bland and boring.
 Mind you, I’ve had my fair share of terrible tofu scrambles at many restaurants throughout my travels.
 I would always opt for making my own breakfast or brunch at home and I hope you use this recipe to expand your own brekky dreams!

 the perfect tofu scramble